FAQs

 At the Institute, you will become part of a lively interdisciplinary community of learning that will at once give you rigorous conservatory training in your discipline and also knowledge of the theological, historical, and cultural contexts of the music you perform.
 This will put you in a stronger position to work as church musician, performer, and teacher.

-The ISM and Yale Divinity School
+The ISM and the Divinity School

 An ISM student jointly admitted to the Divinity School and Institute may pursue the Master of Divinity, the Master of Arts in Religion or the Master of Sacred Theology.